“Good afternoon everyone.” A weary Kaidus spoke to the group as he sat down.

 “Lynor, what happened here?”
 Lord Varath asked his guard.

 “Two days ago the korgas suddenly came out of the woods and killed three of our kaltiers and two farmers.
 We’ve been fighting them ever since.
 Some of the workers were able to escape in time because of the hounds, but none of them are willing to go back out into the fields now.”
 The guard answered.

 “Three kaltiers and two workers?”
 Lord Varath voiced in disbelief.
 “Korgas are but a fraction of the size of a kaltier, how is that possible?
 And what happened to the workers?”
 Lord Varath inquired further.

 “My lord… the workers claimed a demon was commanding the korgas, and that it was the one who killed the Kaltiers.
 The attack was so sudden, that we were caught unawares… we couldn’t protect those two.”
 Lynor spoke angrily at that last part.

-“Yes my lord.
+“Yes, my lord.
 They say it was in the guise of a large hound.
-Those who saw it, said it was as large as any Kaltier with thick fiery red fur, and a glowing golden eyes.”
+Those who saw it, said it was as large as any Kaltier with thick fiery red fur, and glowing golden eyes.”

 “Did any of you see this demon?”
 Troyle asked the guard.

 “No sir, we have not.
 But with the kaltiers dead, the korgas have been coming further into the farmlands.
 We barely repelled them yesterday day.
 If you had not come today, I fear to imagine what would happen if they attacked again.”